Hoʻohiapo – Renewing Ancestral Education Pathways in Agroecology

-Outcomes of discussions with teachers reaffirm both interest in and need for a facilitated space to regularly share resources and discuss collaboration, bridging gaps between local organizations, communities, educators, and students.
+Outcomes of discussions with teachers reaffirmed both interest in and the need for a facilitated space to regularly share resources, collaborate, and bridge gaps between local organizations, communities, educators, and students.

 This course provided multidisciplinary analyses of the food systems of Hawai’i.
-Through a combination of lecture, discussion and field experiences participants examined the historical forces shaping food and agricultural systems in Hawai’i and the key socio-economic and ecological costs and benefits of the current agri-food system in Hawai’i.
-Participants explored elements of sustainable community food systems, experienced local food systems professionals, and discussed and identified future directions for student involvement with food system study and change.
+Through a combination of lecture, discussion and field experiences, participants examined the historical forces shaping food and agricultural systems in Hawai’i and the key socio-economic and ecological costs and benefits of the current agri-food system in Hawai’i.
+Participants explored elements of sustainable community food systems, interfaced with experienced local food systems professionals, and discussed and identified future student involvement with food system study and change.